SherineAwad/multiomicsGRN/README.md

 - cisTarget databases link **genomic regions (peaks) to transcription factor motifs** and candidate target genes.
 - They are required for **motif enrichment analysis, regulatory network inference, and linking DARs to TF activity**.
 - **Creating custom cisTarget databases is optional**, but can be done if you want to analyze a specific genome, species, or motif collection.
-- For speed and convenience, we will **rely on prebuilt databases** in this workflow.

 ## Prebuilt Databases